Date: 22 July 2014. Boat Buying with your New Partner.

 But then Princess discovers that

-boating isn't all about sipping cold drinks after a lovely two hour
+boating is not all about sipping cold drinks after a lovely two hour

-over the overhead, and someone's got to clean it all.
+over the overhead and someone has to clean it all.
 Pulling in the

 line on the dinghy broke a fingernail, the sunburn is peeling, and her favorite outfit has

 Plus Macho Man smells bad after